garagehive/garagehive.github.io/docs/garagehive-return-warranty-parts-to-vendor.md

 A customer purchased a set of PAGID brake pads, but three days later, they contact the garage to complain about a loud squeaking noise coming from the pads.
 You instruct the customer to bring the vehicle back to the garage so the brake pads can be replaced with a different type.

 ## How to Return Parts to the Vendor Under Warranty
 1. Start by creating a **Purchase Order** to order the replacement brake pads you’ll be fitting.
-Once the new brake pads arrive, **Post** the order to confirm receipt.
+Once the new replacement brake pads arrive, **Post** the order to confirm receipt.

    ![](media/garagehive-return-warranty-parts-to-vendor1.png)

-2. Create a Jobsheet for the customer as usual, adding the new brake pads and the associated labour for fitting them.
+2. Create a Jobsheet for the customer as usual, adding the new replacement brake pads and the associated labour for fitting them.

    ![](media/garagehive-return-warranty-parts-to-vendor2.png)

 3. After completing the job as required, before you post the **Jobsheet**, create a [**Return Jobsheet**](garagehive-service-return-order.html){:target="_blank"} for that customer and the vehicle.
-Enter the labour and parts originally fitted, then post the **Return Jobsheet**.
+Enter the labour and the faulty parts originally fitted, then post the **Return Jobsheet**.
+This is to bring the faulty parts back into stock.

    ![](media/garagehive-return-warranty-parts-to-vendor3.png)

-4. Adjust the **Jobsheet** for the new brake pads to match the amount on the posted **Return Jobsheet**, then post the Jobsheet using credit terms.
+4. After you have created and posted the Return Jobsheet return to the customers Jobsheet and adjust the **Jobsheet** for the new replacement brake pads to match the amount on the posted **Return Jobsheet**, then post the Jobsheet using credit terms.

    ![](media/garagehive-return-warranty-parts-to-vendor4.png)